-It seemed the ratios of ingredients I could try were endless, and the process was continually evolving.
 Chris was happy to see me so passionate about my new project and always encouraging, no matter what the kitchen looked like.
 He also became a guinea pig for my creations.
 Each of us would go about our days with different variations of deodorant under each arm.
-When he got home from work, I’d pull him toward me and put my nose under his arm to see how it had held up, which became a normal part of our daily routine.
+When he got home from work, I’d pull him toward me and put my nose under his arm to see how it had held up, and this became a normal part of our daily routine.
 Lucky for me, Chris was game to try everything.
-From the moment I brought home a jar of Cheryl’s shampoo, Chris used it on his hair, too, along with a vinegar rinse conditioner I made soon after.
+From the moment I brought home a jar of shampoo I’d made in Cheryl’s class, Chris used it on his hair, too, along with a vinegar rinse conditioner I made soon after.
 He’d come shuffling out of the bathroom plucking rosemary sprigs out of his hair, telling me how much he enjoyed the rinse.
 Having his support motivated me even more.
 When I started making cold process bar soap with a book called How to Make Soap: Without Burning Your Face Off, he was a bit wary, but still trusted and supported me.
 The process required lye, which was dangerous if not handled appropriately, so we kept it out in our garage in a bucket with a cute skull and crossbones illustration drawn by yours truly.

-I was so excited and proud of what I was making—these soaps, shampoos, conditioners, lotions, and hopefully soon the perfect deodorant—that I began dreaming of sharing my creations.
+I was so excited and proud of what I was making—these soaps, shampoos, conditioners, lotions, and hopefully soon, the perfect deodorant—that I began dreaming of sharing my creations.
 Portland had a vibrant farmers market scene, and I could picture myself there.
 What would I call my creations?
 One night with friends over, we sat around and brainstormed names.
 We tried versions of “Jaime’s” but in the end Schmidt’s—a common, familiar name—stood out as the strongest.
 Plus, many of my friends called me “Schmidt” at the time.
 I hadn’t always been fond of it (think of what rhymes with Schmidt or Schmidty in the mind of teenagers), but for now I just needed something to call my fun project.
-I had no idea that I’d one day be seeing that name—my name—splashed across TV screens and magazines and on shelves at Target.
+I had no idea that I’d one day be seeing that name—my name—splashed across TV screens, magazines, and on shelves at Target.